 A reverse proxy server acts as an intermediary for client requests seeking resources from your ArcGIS Server site, adding extra security features to your site deployment.

-ArcGIS Web Adaptor is a reverse proxy implementation from Esri that you can configure in most common web application servers.
+ArcGIS Web Adaptor is a software component that you can configure in most common web application servers.
 Alternatively, you can choose to leverage other third-party reverse proxy web servers.

-As depicted in the diagram below, ArcGIS Web Adaptor or a third-party reverse proxy server is typically configured on a separate web server machine, although it is also possible to colocate them with your ArcGIS Server.
+ArcGIS Web Adaptor or a third-party reverse proxy server is typically configured on a separate web server machine, although it is also possible to co-locate them with your ArcGIS Server.

 To client applications, there is no difference between accessing GIS services directly or through the proxy.
 However, as the ArcGIS Server administrator, you may want to use a reverse proxy server for one or more of the following reasons:

 When not using a reverse proxy server, clients will connect directly to ArcGIS Server through https://gisserver.domain.com:6443 if you have configured HTTPS.
 You cannot change the default ports used by ArcGIS Server.
 If you want client applications to use standard port 443 respectively, you'll need to configure a reverse proxy and direct clients to access services through it.
 For example, you could configure your reverse proxy at http://proxy.domain.com/arcgis or at http://proxy.domain.com/myGIS.